Russia plans second big military base near Ukrainian border

 Russia has pulled out of the treaty on Conventional Forces in Europe, a post-Cold War pact that limits the deployment of troops in Europe, so it is free to move extra troops and hardware to its western border.

-According to the procurement documents, the defense ministry plans to complete initial construction and installation works at the Boguchar base by April 29, 2016.
+According to the procurement documents, the defence ministry plans to complete initial construction and installation works at the Boguchar base by April 29, 2016.

-The ministry intends to use the base to train soldiers on artillery and man-portable air defense system.
+The ministry intends to use the base to train soldiers on artillery and man-portable air defence system.

 On top of that, the base will include a headquarters with a